isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 <br>

 **12. How do I extend the validity period of my certificate of exemption?**<br>
-To extend your validity period of the certificate of exemption, you are required to [submit](https://licence1.business.gov.sg) an application to the Registry of Moneylenders at least one month before the expiry of your existing certificate of exemption.
+To extend your validity period of the certificate of exemption, you are required to [submit](https://licence1.business.gov.sg) an application to the Registry at least one month before the expiry of your existing certificate of exemption.
 <br>
 <br>